 We predict Banyumala will become increasingly popular as the next Bali season approaches; therefore, get there soon and enjoy its solitude while it lasts.

-Take the stress out of planning a visit to the North Bali Waterfalls and book this bestselling tour with Klook instead.
-Choose your package and allow them to organise your transportation and schedule while visiting some of the most beautiful waterfalls in Bali.
+Take the stress out of planning a visit to North Bali and book this bestselling tour with Get Your Guide instead.
+Choose your package and allow them to organise your transportation and schedule while visiting some of the most iconic sights in North Bali.

-Book Your Tour Here: Bali Hidden Waterfalls Tour
+Book Your Tour Here: Best of North Bali Tour

 7. Mount Batur for Sunrise